laderast/RBootcamp_old/chapter3.md

 title       : Introduction to Subsetting description : Learning about the `vector` and `data.frame` data types

+--- type:NormalExercise lang:r xp:100 skills:1 key:e0b4f34c19
+## Introduction to dplyr

+We've been looking at datasets that fit the `ggplot2` paradigm nicely; however, most data we encounter is really messy (missing values), or is a completely different format.
+In this unit, we'll look at one of the most powerful tools in the `tidyverse`: `dplyr`, which lets you manipulate data frames.

+In particular, we're going to look at five fundamental verbs.

 --- type:NormalExercise lang:r xp:100 skills:1 key:6b1d7abb63
 ## Subsetting Using TRUE/FALSE: